Jahia/jahia-scriptrunner/README.md

     ./jahia-scriptrunner.sh -d /Users/loom/java/deployments/jahia-6.6/apache-tomcat-7.0.23/webapps/ROOT -x dumpXml=true dumpJCRFileSystem.groovy

-The "-d" option allows you to specify in which directory it must look for all the librairies, classes and database configuration to load.
+The "-d" option allows you to specify in the base directory it will use to resolve all other paths specified in the configuration file.
 The "-x" options allows to specify a comma separated list of key=value pairs that will be passed to the script as a Properties object and that may be used to modify the behavior of the script.
 The third main argument is the Groovy script to launch within the context of the setup classloader.
-The given script will dump the contents of the jr_fsg_fsentry table, a Jackrabbit table that contains BLOBs which themselves are file contents such as the serialized namespace mapping and indexes, or the custom nodetypes XML descriptor.
+The given script will dump the contents of the Jackrabbit repository file system which includes files such as the serialized namespace mapping and indexes, or the custom nodetypes XML descriptor.
  The -x dumpXML=true flag is used to specify that we want to dump the XML file, by default XML files are not dumped.
+ This script is really interesting in the case of a DatabaseFileSystem configuration, since in that case the contents of the files are serialized within BLOBS in the database, making their access difficult without a tool such as this one.

 Alternate database configuration
 --------------------------------

-By default the tool will try to retrieve the database configuration from Jahia's META-INF/context.xml, but in some cases this might not work because either the file was not configured or it is not available.
-To handle cases like these, it is possible to provide a database configuration file called databaseConfiguration.properties that needs to be in the same directory as the jahia-scriptrunner and that must have content that looks like this :
+By default the tool will try to retrieve the database configuration from Jahia's META-INF/context.xml, but in some cases this might not work because either the file was not configured or it is not available as in the case of another Jackrabbit-based application .
+To handle cases like these, it is possible to provide a database configuration in a custom Script Runner configuration that may either be specifed on the command line using a -c parameter or simply named scriptRunner.properties and located in the current work directory.
+The contents should at a minimum look like this :

-    driverClassName=com.mysql.jdbc.Driver
-    connectionURL=jdbc:mysql://localhost/jahia-6.6?useUnicode=true&characterEncoding=UTF-8&useServerPrepStmts=false
-    userName=jahia
-    password=jahia
-    schema=mysql
+    # The dbConfigurationSource property points to a Tomcat-specific context.xml descriptor since this is where Jahia
+    # installations store the database configuration, even when deployed on non-Tomcat application servers such as
+    # WebSphere.
+If you prefer to specify the database configuration manually, make sure this setting is empty as it will
+    # always take precedence over the manual settings below.
+    dbConfigurationSource=
+    # The dbDerbySystemHome setting is used to initialize the derby.system.home property if it was not specified directly
+    # on the JVM start command line (usually not the case with the default shell scripts).
+This setting is only used if
+    # the script runner detects a "derby" sub-string in the database connection URL (either from the dbConfigurationSource
+    # Tomcat descriptor of the dbUrl setting below)
+    dbDerbySystemHome=${baseDirectory}/WEB-INF/var/dbdata
+    # The following properties make it possible to setup a manual JDBC connection to the database, useful if you cannot use
+    # the Tomcat-specific driver.
+Make sure you blank the dbConfigurationSource setting as it will otherwise take
+    # precedence.
+    dbDriverClassName=com.mysql.jdbc.Driver
+    dbUrl=jdbc:mysql://localhost/jahia-6.6?useUnicode=true&characterEncoding=UTF-8&useServerPrepStmts=false
+    dbUserName=jahia
+    dbPassword=jahia
+    dbDatabaseType=mysql

-The schema is the name of the databaseType that is configured in the WEB-INF/etc/repository/jackrabbit/repository.xml in the following section:
+The schema is the name of the databaseType that is configured in the Jackrabbit repository.xml configuration file in the following section (located at WEB-INF/etc/repository/jackrabbit/repository.xml in Jahia installations) :

       <DataSources>
         <DataSource name="jahiaDS">